 Follow Through on Good Habits

-Karen: I really do work on individualised nutrition.
-I encourage people to eat real foods again, not McDonald's or KFC, the real whole foods that you can buy from the outside of the supermarket, not the inside aisles, but the garden market, the butchers.
+I work on individualised nutrition.
+I encourage people to eat real foods again, not McDonald’s or KFC, the real whole foods that you can buy from the outside of the supermarket, not the inside aisles, but the garden market, the butchers.

 Once I get people eating the right foods for them to fuel them, the change is pretty instantaneous.
 People can recognise within a couple of weeks that this is the right food to fuel them.